anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-ASL-Recognition-with-Deep-Learning.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="2.-Visualize-the-training-data">2.
-Visualize the training data<a class="anchor-link" href="#2.-Visualize-the-training-data"> </a></h2><p>Now we'll begin by creating a list of string-valued labels containing the letters that appear in the dataset.
+<h2 id="Visualize-the-training-data">Visualize the training data<a class="anchor-link" href="#Visualize-the-training-data"> </a></h2><p>Now we'll begin by creating a list of string-valued labels containing the letters that appear in the dataset.
 Then, we visualize the first several images in the training data, along with their corresponding labels.</p>
 </div>
 </div>
 </div>